ClanGreymore/dim-wish-lists/README.md

 To integrate this into your DIM, simply go to settings, click the wish-list tab and enter [this link](https://raw.githubusercontent.com/ClanGreymore/dim-wish-lists/main/PvP_Wishlist.txt) into the "supply a wish-list source" box.
 It'll update automatically as we make changes.

 To request a weapon or make suggestions, contact me on Discord (GoogleAssistant#0001) or email ClanGreymore@gmail.com.
-Special thanks to Pure Phi Cohomology (Halo 3 Rat), Eekwynox and SirN0ahl0t (How?)!
+Special thanks to Pure Phi Cohomology (Halo 3 Rat), Eekwynox and SirN0ahl0t (How?) for roll consultation!